vincentiusvin/protohackers/README.md

 ## 7

-This one is more of an infrastructure challenge instead of domain logic one.
+This one is more of an infrastructure challenge instead of a domain logic one.

 Lowered the retransmission timer from 3 secs to 1 sec because the packet loss doesn't seem to be at 25%?
 Kept getting the 60s timeout.